-Kutluru Village Wins National Adventure Tourism Award
+Kutluru village wins National Adventure Tourism Award

 Just In

-Kutluru village, nestled in the scenic Belthangady taluk of Dakshina Kannada, has earned national recognition, securing the Best Tourism Village Award in the Adventure Tourism category.
+Kutluru village, nestled in the scenic Belthangady taluk of Dakshina Kannada, has earned national recognition, securing the Best Tourism Village Award in the Adventure Tourism categor

 Belthangady: Kutluru village, nestled in the scenic Belthangady taluk of Dakshina Kannada, has earned national recognition, securing the Best Tourism Village Award in the Adventure Tourism category.
 The prestigious honour was bestowed during the Best Tourism Village Competition 2024 organised by the Ministry of Tourism, Government of India.